tonyt243/Jewelry-Store/README.md

 #  Jewelry Store Website

-A simple and elegant jewelry store front-end website built with HTML and CSS.
+A simple and elegant jewelry store front-end website built with HTML and CSS dedicated to my parents store in Vietnam.
 This project showcases a clean and modern layout for a fictional jewelry brand, including a homepage, category listings, and a contact form.

 ##  Features